V-Cheng1018/find-bathroom/README.md

 This is a web application that allows the users to find bathroom near their current location

-To run this app locally :
+How to run:
+1. Replace <key> with your own google api key accordingly.
-npm run start
+2. npm run start